Xolof/media-widget/README.md

 # frontend-mediawidget

-A slider fetching and showing images from the a media-API, getting content from Instagram Basic Display API.
+A slider fetching and showing images from an API which is getting content from Instagram Basic Display API.

 ## Project setup